rsta2/circle-docs/docs/subsystems/multitasking.rst

 	Decrements the semaphore count.
 Blocks the calling task, if the count is already zero.

+.. cpp:function:: boolean CSemaphore::DownWithTimeout (unsigned nMicroSeconds)

+	Decrements the semaphore count.
+Blocks the calling task, if the count is already zero.
+Returns ``TRUE`` after ``nMicroSeconds`` microseconds, if the semaphore count is still zero, or ``FALSE`` otherwise.

 .. cpp:function:: void CSemaphore::Up (void)

 	Increments the semaphore count.
 Wakes another waiting task, if the count was zero.
 Can be called from interrupt context.